fac19/week8-TeamRocket/README.md

 - [ ] Buttons to delete existing resources (for logged in users)
 - [ ] Form for updating existing resources (for logged in users)

 ---

+## What went well

+- Working as a team :)
+- Planning the project
+- Debugging

+## What didn't go well

+- Debugging

+---